PCOS and Systemic Allergic Inflammation: Understanding the Connection Through Blood Testing

 - Annual review — for individuals with known PCOS or chronic allergic conditions, yearly testing may help monitor changes over time

-- Symptom-triggered testing — if you notice new or worsening symptoms, repeat testing can sometimes help identify shifts
+- Symptom-triggered testing — if you notice new or worsening symptoms, repeat testing can sometimes help identify shifts in inflammatory or hormonal status

 - Post-lifestyle change — after significant dietary, weight, or environmental changes, follow-up testing may help assess impact